charles-m-knox/finance-planner-tui/README.md

 TODO:

-- IMPORTANT: Fix compression&decompression issues in undo buffer
+- when sorting, the LastSelectedIndex does not seem to work
 - fix no sorting for Note column
 - weekday sorting only sorts for Monday
 - when hitting Enter on a row, if there are other things selected, also select this row
 - change all refs to c.Reset to tcell.ColorReset